Aditi – Mother of the Devas

 As the mother of the Devas, Aditi holds a profound sense of loyalty and protectiveness towards her sons, including Indra, the king of the gods.
 Her relationship with her sister Diti, also married to Kashyapa and the mother of the Asuras, the perpetual rivals of the Devas, is marked by tension.
 Aditi and Diti’s rivalry symbolizes the cosmic battle between light and darkness, order and chaos.

 Outraged at this betrayal, Diti cursed Aditi, saying, “May seven sons be born to you, O sister.
 May you also experience the grief of losing them.”
 This curse materialized in a future birth, where Diti incarnated as Devaki, the sister of Kamsa, the cruel king of Mathura.
-Devaki bore seven children, only to see each of them killed at the hands of her own brother Kamsa, who sought to prevent the fulfillment of a prophecy that foretold his death at the hands of Devaki’s eighth child, who would eventually be Lord Krishna.
+Devaki bore seven children, only to see each of them killed at the hands of her own brother Kamsa, who sought to prevent the fulfillment of a prophecy that foretold his death at the hands of Devaki’s eighth child, who would eventually be Lord Krishna – An Incarnation of Vishnu.

 Aditi’s significance extends beyond her role as the mother of the Devas.
-She also played a key part in the narrative of the Vamana Avatar, the fifth incarnation of Vishnu.
+She also played a key part in the narrative of the Vamana Avatar, where her other sons like Amsha: The Aditya God of Luck and Fortune and Martanda – An Aditya also symbolize aspects of divine cosmic order and restoration.
 In the Treta Yuga, the Asura king Mahabali, a descendant of Prahlada, performed grand sacrifices and won dominion over the three worlds.
 His power and piety reached such heights that even the Devas were rendered powerless before him.

 Distressed by Mahabali’s ascendancy and the subjugation of her children, Aditi turned to Vishnu, praying ardently for his help.
 Pleased by her unwavering devotion, Vishnu agreed to incarnate as her son.
 He was born to Aditi as the dwarf sage Vamana.
 Vamana approached Mahabali and, using a clever ploy, reclaimed the heavens for the Devas by covering the universe in three giant strides.